 - Partial Pressure Capabilities: The furnace can be operated at partial pressures up to 1 torr (1000 microns) of inert gas (argon or nitrogen, whichever is used for quenching).
-Failsafe hydrogen partial pressure systems are also available.
+A failsafe hydrogen partial pressure system is also available (optional).

 VAC AERO’s IG Series Quench Gas Storage Systems are available as an option.

-External recirculating inert gas quenching system distributes quench gas through circumferentially located internal nozzles for rapid, uniform cooling of the work load.
+An external recirculating inert gas quenching system distributes quench gas through circumferentially located internal nozzles for rapid, uniform cooling of the workload.
 The system includes:

-- Quench blower powered by electric motor with soft start.
+- Quench blower powered by an electric motor with soft start.